 The possibility of Fully Automated Luxury Gay Space Communism is not only palpable but also pretty exciting.
 It’s the 30h of July of 2018, as you might have read above.
-I’m currently sitting in my dining room, all alone, in the silent company of my obese cat.
-I produced a turd so big that I’ve been […]Read more "I’m actually excited about Space Gay Communism"
+I’m currently sitting in my dining room, all alone, in the silent company of my obese cat, and other progressive clichés.
+I’ve got a confession to make: […]Read more "I’m actually excited about Space Gay Communism"

 Particularly when the topic I’ll be treating directly involves my behaviour, it’s really hard for me to remove myself from my writing.
 I’ll apologize for sticking my unsavory figure into this topic too.
 I’ve been aiming to write at least three posts a week, which is a recommended volume of material, or as it is […]Read more "On “content creation” and how a tool I didn’t believe in saved my blog!
 [DOWNLOAD MY E-BOOK, IT’S GETTING ME THROUGH TAX-FUNDED COLLEGE!]"

 Some time ago, I watched a wonderful video by Vox, on the success of Harper Lee’s To Kill a Mockingbird.
-The video treats how it was made possible by the invention and spread of paperback books.
-The novel in question won the Pulitzer Prize in 1961, at the height of the “paperback revolution”.
-Being the […]Read more "Ode to the physical format"
+The video explained how the novel’s success was made possible by the invention and spread of paperback books.
+Winning the Pulitzer Prize in 1961, To Kill a Mockingbird was at the pinnacle of the “paperback […]Read more "Ode to the physical format"

 I’ve just climbed up from a pile of office work, to write a few unrequested lines about one of my favourite novels.
 Please, don’t expect anything ambitious.
 When I first read Maurice by E.M.
 Forster, I was seventeen years old.
 I produced a sloppy little review for La Chambre Ardente, a journalistic project kept by […]Read more "Dedicated to better times"